 John Randolph Foundation is excited to launch Susie’s Fund for Medication Assistance, an eligibility-based program that will help people who struggle to pay for their prescription medications.
-The program is made possible through a bequest from the late Ursula M. Gibbs and is a collaboration between JRF, CrossOver Healthcare Ministry, John Randolph Medical Center and Virginia Health Care Foundation.
+The program is made possible through a bequest from the late Ursula M. Gibbs and is a collaboration between JRF, CrossOver Healthcare Ministry, and Virginia Health Care Foundation.

 Relatives of the late Susie Robinson Jones honored her legacy July 20 at John Randolph Foundation’s unveiling of “Susie’s Fund,” a program that will provide medication assistance to those in need using funding from the Ursula M. Gibbs Medication Endowment.
 Through the endowment, Susie’s “legacy of caregiving,” said her daughter Carolyn Brown, “will be forever.”
 [Sarah Vogelsong/progres-index.com]

-The program is staffed and operated by CrossOver HealthCare Ministry and located at John Randolph Medical Center in Hopewell.
-People in need will make an appointment with staff who will help them apply to the program using Virginia Health Care Foundation’s software, The Pharmacy Connection.
-The Pharmacy Connection has more than 280 classes of medication, covering chronic diseases ranging from diabetes to hypertension, clinical depression to asthma.
+The Pharmacy Connection offers many classes of medications covering chronic diseases ranging from diabetes to hypertension, clinical depression to asthma.
 The program works by enrolling patients in drug companies’ existing patient assistance programs.

-Each patient’s case is unique, and so in addition to The Pharmacy Connection, patients may be connected CrossOver HealthCare Ministry’s pharmacy in Chesterfield or given a voucher to a local pharmacy.
+Each patient’s case is unique, and so in addition to The Pharmacy Connection, patients may be connected CrossOver HealthCare Ministry’s pharmacy in Chesterfield or given a voucher to purchase their medication at a local pharmacy.

 Funding for this new, life-saving program is made possible by the Ursula M. Gibbs Medication Endowment at JRF.
 Endowments are permanent funds designed to grow over time, giving an ever-increasing amount to a specific cause.
 Mrs. Gibbs was a long-time supporter of the Foundation through her generous scholarship program.
 Her endowment was inspired by her friend and caregiver of over 10 years, Susie Robinson Jones.